iankduffy/react-developer-assessment/notes.md

 ### Hooks

-Added two hooks usePagination and useFilters, these interacted with the stores and the url to add params to url for peristences
+Added two hooks usePagination and useFilters, these interacted with the stores and the url to add params to url for peristences, these can be found in `/hooks`

 ### API

 Made changes to the API for the logic for pagniation and categories, this could also have been filtered on the client side app.
 Add two new routes to get post by ID and get filters.

-###

 ### What I do Differently

 - Would of done TDD from the start based on the specs in the readme
-- Used SCSS / CSS modules as I not used styled components before (enjoyed trying learning it)
+- Used SCSS / CSS modules as I not used styled components before (enjoyed trying / learning them)
 - Structure the Zustand Stores better (Zustand is a new statemanagment to me)
 - If I was using styled components I would have created a few reusuable ones ie Flex and Grid
 - Using React Router I could of fetch inital data there (similar how I did for the post page) rather than useEffect